drone/docs/content/usage/overview.md

     username: drone
 ```

-# Conditions
+# Constraints

 Drone gives you the ability to conditionally limit the execution of build steps at runtime.
-The below example limits execution of heroku plugin steps based on branch:
+The below example limits execution of Heroku plugin steps based on branch:

 ```yaml
 pipeline: